alexalexyang/cvme/README.md

 # Some important libraries

-GraphQL is handled by Apollo.
+GraphQL by Apollo.

 Styling by Bulma and SCSS.

-Tests by Jest.
+Tests by Jest and Enzyme.

 # Some learning sources

 How to authenticate with GitHub on behalf of users using Heroku as a makeshift back end: [Implementing GitHub OAuth Flow in React](https://www.graphql.college/implementing-github-oauth-flow/)

 [Identifying and authorizing users for GitHub Apps](https://developer.github.com/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/)

+Set form input value with Enzyme: [1](https://github.com/airbnb/enzyme/issues/76), [2](https://stackoverflow.com/questions/37219772/enzyme-how-to-access-and-set-input-value)

 ## Security